 rspamadm vault rotate example.com

-Rotate subcommand can also remove all expired keys from the vault.
+The rotate subcommand can also remove all expired keys from the vault.

-Rspamd allows to change headers that are required to be signed.
-From Rspamd 1.7.3, you can specify them as sign_headers
+Rspamd allows you to change the headers that are required to be signed.
+From Rspamd 1.7.3, you can specify them using the sign_headers option.
+By default, Rspamd distinguishes between two types of headers:

 N + 1

-times even if N==0
+times even if N == 0

-times if N<>0
+times if N != 0

 For DKIM signing, Rspamd uses the following default list: